Skip to Content

 2. Data

-3. A different kind of insurance
+3. A different type of insurance

 "Most Advanced Driver Assistance Systems, including collision detection and lane-keeping assistance, can reduce the risk of accidents"